cuamckuu/getREST/README.md

 # getREST

-Service to provide easy RESTful API for small business, MVP, and prototypes
+Service to provide simple RESTful API for small business, MVPs or prototypes...

 ![diagram](./assets/diagram.drawio.png)

 # Why

-Often all you need from API is just common CRUD operations, so with this tool it's easier to do so, even without programming
+Often all you need from API is just common CRUD operations and with `getREST` it's easy to get such API even without programming

 # Actions